aculhoho-glitch/satellite-image-classification-cnn_/README.md

 # Satellite Image Classification with CNN

-This project uses a Convolutional Neural Network (CNN) to classify satellite images into 10 different land-use classes.
+This project uses a deep learning approach, specifically a Convolutional Neural Network (CNN), to classify satellite images into 10 land-use categories.

 The project includes a Jupyter Notebook for training and evaluating the model, a trained PyTorch model, and a Shiny app that allows users to upload satellite images and receive a predicted class.